 A point to keep in mind when considering this data:

-Electricity is just one component of total energy consumption – the other two being transport and heating.
+Electricity is just one component of total energy – the other two being transport and heating.
 The electricity mix should not be misinterpreted as the breakdown of the total energy mix.
 We look at the importance of this difference here.

 Uruguay: How much of the country’s electricity comes from fossil fuels?